pavel-main/blog/content/posts/02-building-smart-contracts-for-dutch-auction-part-2.md

 draft: false
 ---

-In the previous article, we figured out how typical ICOs work from a technical POV, picked up the proper toolbox for development, and learned how to deal with potential EVM problems.
+In the previous article, we've figured out how typical ICOs work from a technical POV, picked up the proper toolbox for development, and learned how to deal with potential EVM problems.

 Now it’s time to write an actual Dutch Auction in Solidity!